 Choose a repetition rate from the Rate pop-up menu.

 Define a velocity value in the Velocity field or leave it “As played” (which is the default).

 Define a gate length value in the Gate field.

 Click the disclosure triangle in the upper-left area of the dialog to reveal the following additional settings:

 Select the checkboxes to make the MIDI controller pop-up menus available, then choose a controller for rate, velocity, and gate time.

 Define the maximum and minimum values for rate and gate time.

 Define the maximum and minimum offset values for velocity.

-Select the Key Remote tickbox in the lower-left area of the dialogue to display the keyboard, then use the keys to define the rate and gate time settings.
-You can turn Note Repeat and Spot Erase off (so they are active as long as the respective window is open) or on (so they are active only as long as the respective remote key is held down) using the On/Off buttons.
+Select the Key Remote checkbox in the lower-left area of the dialog to display the keyboard, then use the keys to define the rate and gate time settings.
+You can turn Note Repeat and Spot erase off (so they are active as long as the respective window is open) or on (so they are active only as long as the respective remote key is held down) using the On/Off buttons.

 To turn off Note Repeat, tap the Note Repeat button again.